We provide MCAT, AMCAS, and interview preparation courses for a fraction of the industry norm.

 You will receive a 2.5 month schedule that requires roughly 8 hours of a study a day to complete.
 This schedule uses many sources and videos, many of which will not be listed here, to protect our proprietary blend.
 You will also receive lectures that are NOT part of the schedule, and will be used and watched as you see fit.

-The following MCAT video lectures are currently made and available for online and in-person users.
+The following video lectures are currently made and available for online and in-person users.
 If it is not a video, it is noted.
 As more lectures are created, they will be freely available to anyone who has a valid subscription to the course.
-Students have access to the online course materials until the end of the 2021 testing cycle.
+Students have access to the online course materials for 8 months from the initial date of purchase.
 To protect our content, only the slide shows will be available for download.

 ~90 minute lectures